 The classic Barca photo-op.
 Be sure to buy your tickets in advance to visit this park so you can skip the lines and beat the heat.
 The park is located on Carmel Hill in Barcelona and offers jaw-dropping views of the ocean and city below.
 This park is one of Gaudí’s major works and although his use of glass is exquisite, the park is quite small.
 You only need about an hour here.

 This unfinished Roman Catholic church is another one of Gaudí’s masterpieces.
 Beginning in 1882, the cathedral is set to be completed in the year 2026.
 The unique exterior of this cathedral resembles a giant drip-sandcastle and has 18 towers.
 Sagrada Familia has the world’s most beautiful stained glass!
 Vibrant colors from the natural light shine onto the walls and columns.
 Buy your tickets in advance to visit this UNESCO World Heritage site.
+The tickets cost a small fee, but this is a must-do activity for Barcelona on a budget!

 La Boqueria Market